 What happens after I get my results?

 The vast majority of people get a normal result from bowel screening tests.
 This means that there was no blood detectable in your stool sample.
 You won’t need to do anything until you receive your next bowel screening kit in two years’ time (or you order another one privately), unless you begin to develop symptoms of bowel cancer, in which case you should speak to your GP.

 If you receive an abnormal result, it means that blood was found in your stool sample.
 It does not necessarily mean you have bowel cancer but you will be invited for have a further test called a colonoscopy.

 A colonoscopy procedure involves a specialist doctor passing a long, thin tube through your bottom and into your large bowel.
 You will be sedated throughout the procedure.
 The tube has a small camera attached to the end, and your doctor will be able to view the inside of your bowel on a TV screen, where they’ll be looking for the presence of polyps.

 If polyps are found, during the same procedure, your doctor will be able to remove them for further testing.
 Most polyps are not cancerous.

 If cancerous cells are detected, then you will be contacted for further scans and tests to enable doctors to put you on the best course of treatment.

 The success of your treatment will depend on the severity of your cancer and full support will be given by your medical team throughout.

 - If you’re experiencing symptoms of bowel cancer, speaking to your GP is a good place to start.
 (Don’t have a GP?)

-  - If you’re worried about bowel cancer, or you’ve had an abnormal FIT or FOB test, the King Edward VII Hospital’s Urgent Bowel Cancer Service allows you to speak to a world-class colorectal specialist within 48 hours.
+- If you’re worried about bowel cancer, or you’ve had an abnormal FIT test, the King Edward VII Hospital’s Urgent Bowel Cancer Service allows you to speak to a world-class colorectal specialist within 48 hours.